 Buggy parking is available in Gallery Square and next to the Butterfly House.
 Please note that all items are left at their owner’s risk.

 We have three wheelchairs that can be borrowed, free of charge, if you require one during your visit.

 Please ask at the Ticket Desk.

-We aim to provide free WiFi throughout the Museum, but access and signal strength can be intermittent in some areas.
+We aim to provide free WiFi throughout the Museum and parts of the Gardens, but access and signal strength can be intermittent in some areas.

 Please download online tickets to your mobile device in advance.
 When available, please choose ‘Horniman Public Wi-Fi’.